Savannah Electrics: History

 Baseball Hall of Fame member Fred Clarke played for the Modocs in 1894, before advancing to the major leagues that season.
 At age 21, in his second professional season, Clarke hit .311 with 21 stolen bases in 54 games for Savannah, while playing left field.
 Savannah manager John McCloskey recognized Clarke's talents and recommended him to the major league Louisville Colonels, who immediately signed Clarke after Savannah folded.
 Clarke began his major league career by hitting .274 in 76 games as a rookie in 1894.

 In 1898, Savannah briefly returned to the Southern League, before the team again folded during the season.
 On May 16, 1898, Savannah folded from the Southern League and ended their season with a record of 14–11.
 The Atlanta Crackers, Montgomery Senators and New Orleans Pelicans franchises also disbanded on May 16.
 Jack Huston and A. C. Cooper served as the Savannah managers.
 The Southern League folded on May 19, 1898, with Savannah in third place, finishing behind first place Augusta and the second place Charleston Seagulls.

 Savannah, Georgia next hosted minor league baseball when the 1904 Savannah Pathfinders began play as members of the Class C level South Atlantic League.
-Today, the Savannah play as members of the Coastal Plain League, a summer collegiate baseball league, after being founded in 2016.
+Today, the Savannah "Bananas" play as members of the Coastal Plain League, a summer collegiate baseball league, after being founded in 2016.